TioHaidarHanif/Draft-Tugas-Akhir/progress.md

 - Created `TicketHistoryTest` to test history tracking
 - Created `TicketFeedbackTest` to test feedback functionality
 - Created `NotificationTest` to test notification functionality including UUIDs
+- Created `NotificationControllerTest` for testing notification endpoints:
+  - Testing notification creation for individual users
+  - Testing notification creation for users with specific roles
+  - Testing validation for notification creation
+  - Testing retrieving notifications with proper authorization
+  - Testing filtering notifications by read status
+  - Testing filtering notifications by notification type
+  - Testing marking notifications as read with proper authorization
+  - Testing unauthorized attempts to mark other users' notifications
+  - Testing marking all notifications as read

 ### Authentication & User Management (May 22, 2025)